coveo/ui-kit/packages/atomic-hosted-page/README.md

 # Atomic Hosted Page

-A web-component used to inject a Coveo Hosted Search Page in the DOM
+A Web Component used to inject a Coveo Hosted Search Page in the DOM.

 ## Getting Started